-Most businesses have system cost and IT budget restraints; because of this, MLC-based solutions could potentially be a better fit.
+Most enterprise businesses have system cost and IT budget restraints; because of this, MLC-based solutions could potentially be a better fit.
 However, write endurance and reliability remain concerns with MLC use in the enterprise.
-SSD designers recognise that if the issues around MLC could be resolved, these would be ideally suited for the majority of storage systems at the upper Tier 0 transactional performance segments.
+SSD designers recognize that if the issues around MLC could be resolved, these would be ideally suited for the majority of storage systems at the upper Tier 0 transactional performance segments.
 To this end, Seagate and Samsung have formed a relationship to address these challenges.
-With the expertise of Seagate in media error correction technology and Samsung’s knowledge of NAND, the two companies are taking on the development of an SSD solution, based on MLC, which can meet the needs of true enterprise environments.
+With the expertise of Seagate in media error correction technology and Samsung’s knowledge of NAND, the two companies are taking on the development of an SSD solution based on MLC that can meet the needs of true enterprise environments.

 Enterprise vs. Client Class

-For traditional hard disc drive (HDD) storage, reliability for enterprise-class designs is tested 24x7 at full duty cycles.
+For traditional hard disk drive (HDD) storage, reliability for enterprise-class designs are tested 24x7 at full duty cycles.
 Enterprise-class is also based on multi-drive environments, with an emphasis on random access patterns and mixed workloads.
-Non-enterprise, or client-class, storage is tested based on typical eight-hour-per-day usage cycles.
+Non-enterprise, or client-class, storage is tested based on typical 8-hour-per-day use cycles.
 In addition, client-class storage is focused on single-drive environments.

 SSD storage needs are the same as HDDs in the enterprise, but standards have not existed until recently.
 Before that, there was a problem in the market because many SSDs being touted as enterprise-class did not function as true enterprise SSDs and experienced high failure rates during OEM qualifications and out in the field.